elibixby/gcloud-python/docs/iam-usage.rst

 Finally, you can manually set the policy of a resource.
 ``set_policy`` takes a policy, and optionally an ``etag`` string, and version number.

-Version is provided for end-user use, while etag can be used to guarantee transactionality.

 Use this only if you don't need any transactionality guarantees, or want to handle transactionality yourself, using etag.